 Kuromatsu Sogetsu's dorayaki consists of tsubu-an (chunky red bean paste) and fluffy, soft pancakes with a strong brown sugar flavor and just a hint of honey.
 For only about 100 yen, you can satisfy your sweet tooth without leaving a dent in your wallet.

 3. Akasaka Aono

 Using traditional, handmade methods with no preservatives or additives, Shiono, established in 1883, is one of the best wagashi shops in Tokyo.
-Shiono is also known for their gorgeous seasonal designs, and make namagashi wagashi, like nerikiri, that are inspired by the changing seasons.
-Nerikiri is a type of wagashi made by a mix of shiro-an (sweet bean paste) and gyuhi (rice paste), which, much like marzipan, is sculptable.
+Shiono is known for gorgeous seasonal designs, making nerikiri that are inspired by the changing seasons.
+Nerikiri wagashi is a type of sweet made by a mix of shiro-an (sweet bean paste) and gyuhi (rice paste), which, much like marzipan, is sculptable.
 Their prices reflect the high quality of their products, made with carefully selected ingredients.
 While their wagashi are on the pricier end, these edible little works of art are worth it.
 Indulging in Shiono's wagashi is the perfect way to celebrate the changing of the seasons, or even just to treat yourself!

 6. Kototoi Dango